Bill Riley Jr.: Coaching career

 With little left to prove at the Division II level, Lowell jumped up to Division I in 1983–84 and were accepted into ECAC Hockey as a provisional member.
 Playing much stiffer competition, Lowell produced its first losing season in 10 years but still finished with a respectable 15–16–3 mark.
 The following year Lowell joined 6 other New England–based schools in forming the new Hockey East conference but it took two more years before Lowell produced another winning record.
 When the NCAA tournament expanded to 12 teams in 1988 Lowell received its first berth into the postseason as a 6 seed, losing both games convincingly to Wisconsin.
 Over the next three seasons Lowell wallowed near the bottom of their conference and Riley resigned after the 1991 season in the midst of an investigation that determined he had violated NCAA regulations between 1987 and 1989 by offering lower than normal rent to players in buildings he co-owned.
 Lowell was put on probation for 2 years following the investigation and, though the team would eventually recover, Riley's coaching career was at an end.

 Awards

 Riley was inducted into the Massachusetts Hockey Hall of Fame along with his late father Bill Sr. in 2006, the Massachusetts–Lowell Athletic Hall of Fame in 2013 and received the Hobey Baker Legends of College Hockey Award in 2017.

 Personal life

 Riley earned a Masters in physical education in 1972 from his alma mater and a Ph.D in sports psychology in 1981.
+He is the nephew of Joe and John P. Riley Jr. and cousin of Army coaches Rob and Brian Riley.
+Rob's son, Brett, is the current head coach at Ferris State.